cmaxw/devchat-eleventy/src/my-ruby-story/mrs-097-saverio-miroddi.md

   - podcast
   - Saverio Miroddi
 ---
 Saverio Miroddi joins Charles Max Wood on this week's My Ruby Story.
 Saverio is a systems engineer and a backend programmer at Ticketsolve.
+Saverio shares his journey as a Ruby developer and also his passions outside of work such as bouldering.

+Saverio